Unpolarized Dihadron Fragmentation Functions in Nonlocal Chiral Quark Model: Introduction

 \section{Introduction}

 An unpolarized single-hadron fragmentation function $D^{h}_{q}(z,Q^2)$ (uSiFF) describes an unpolarized quark $q$ with the virtuality $Q^2$ to hadronize into a hadron $h$ carrying a fraction of light-cone momentum $z$.
-In principle, it can be extracted from experimental data of semi-inclusive processes such as $e^{+}+e^{-}\to h+X$ or $e^-+p\to e+h+X$.
+In principle, it can be extracted from experimental data of semi-inclusive processes such as $e^{+}+e^{-}\to h+X$ or $e^-+p\to e+h+X$ with some certain assumptions.
 The single-hadron fragmentation functions (SiFFs) include other fragmentation functions such as the Collins fragmentation function describing the hadronization of a transversely polarized quark.
 SiFFs play important roles in the analysis of the scattering processes involving hadrons.
 Consequently they have become important subjects in hadronic physics and have been intensively studied ~\cite{Book}.
+Recent development of this subject has been excellently summarized in~\cite{Metz:2016swz}. \\

+N-hadron fragmentation functions are most natural generalization of SiFFs.
+They are defined as the overlapping matrices of partonic field operators and N-hadron states.
+These functions are essentially non-perturbative objects as the SiFFs.
+Similar to the SiFFs, N-hadron fragmentation functions are supposed to be factorized from the hard perturbative parts in the hadrons collisions.
+Furthermore, their evolution with momentum scale $Q^2$ in principle, can be done by applying the perturbative QCD (pQCD).
+Similar to the situation of SiFFs~\cite{Armesto:2007dt}, the DGLAP evolution of the N-hadron fragmentation functions receives medium-induced modification.
+Therefore one can compare the N-hadron fragmentation functions in vacuum and the medium and extract valuable information concerning the medium modification of the multi-particle correlations from jet fragmentation.
+It will provide precious knowledge of partonic properties of the dense matter.
+This is the main motivation of studying these objects.\\